kretep/cesium-travelmap/README.md

 Put series of photos in separate folders.
 One folder for each author or source is recommended.
 Each of these folders should be under DATA_DIR/KEY_DIR/photos/.

-In each folder, put a config.cfg file and modify the content as following.
-Attribution is the author or source of the photo and delta.hours/minutes are used to correct the photo time.
-Optionally, any photo coordinates can be manually specified in the manual_coords section.
-Coordinates are longitude(!), latitude(!), altitude.
+In each folder, put a config.cfg file with some settings specific for this set of photos. `attribution` is the author or source of the photo and `delta.hours` and `delta.minutes` are used to correct the photo time.
+The `ignore_duplicate_exif_coords` flag can be set to ignore EXIF coordinates which are duplicates of other photos (which can indicate reduced accuracy, in which case we want to use another method for coordinates).
+Optionally, any photo coordinates can be manually specified in the `manual_coords` section.
+Coordinates are longitude, latitude, altitude (note the order!).
 Photos for which no coordinates can be determined (because they lack the GPS information or they are outside the GPX track time-wise) will be discarded.

 ```
 [global]
 attribution=Peter
 delta.hours=1
 delta.minutes=0
+ignore_duplicate_exif_coords=False

 [manual_coords]
 DSC03150.JPG=7.62354,44.06445,777.4